 Looking for recycled plastic picnic tables with a 25 year guarantee?

-Picnic tables are possibly the most popular use of British recycled plastic.
-They often have to put up with huge amount of use and abuse, everywhere from schools, pub gardens, motorway service areas, staff rest zones, remote country parks and canal banks to domestic gardens and urban green spaces.
+Our recycled plastic picnic tables have to put up with huge amount of use and abuse, everywhere from schools, pub gardens, motorway service areas, staff rest zones, remote country parks and canal banks to domestic gardens and urban green spaces.
 We sell models to suit everyone’s needs – adults, children and wheelchair users, all with a 25 year guarantee.

 They are made from a mix of High Density Polyethylene , Low Density Polyethylene, Polypropylene, Acrylibutalstyrene, Polystyrene and Polythene.
 These plastics are derived from a wide variety of plastic products from hay bale wrapping, computer cases and car bumpers to vegetable crates and bottle tops.